Every believer has a story of God’s saving and sanctifying work in their lives, this is mine.

 The Lord began guiding me to emotional recovery and He is still the light unto my path as I strive for wellness in all areas.

 Since then a lot has gone on.
-The past three years have been filled with more doctors’ appointments than I can count and a disappointing result for each one of them.
+The past four years have been filled with more doctors’ appointments than I can count and a disappointing result for each one of them.
 There have been up to 20 pills day, 8 shots in my head of what felt like fire for a nerve block, and bloodwork and MRI/CAT scans many times over, just to name a few major events.
 I share this not for pity or to complain but rather for God’s glory.
 There is no way I could have lived through this without the Lord, much less have the JOY and HOPE I was able to have in Him, as the greater purpose I have received from the Creator was many times my only motivation for continuing to fight back darkness and run the good race He has set before me.

 One of the most awe-striking qualities of the Bible is its unity.
 Though it was written by over 40 authors across 1,600 years and is made up of 66 different books, one common message is carried through every chapter and verse: God redeeming man to Himself.